Russell-S-Harper/FLT/README.md

 Another interesting example file is `«flt-repo»/flt/eg/paranoia.c` adapted by [Sumner & Gay](https://people.math.sc.edu/Burkardt/c_src/paranoia/paranoia.html).
 Building and running this will give you an idea of any remaining defects or flaws in FLT and help you decide whether you want to use it.

-To compile `«flt-repo»/flt/eg/paranoia.c` using `gcc` (it is probably too big to run in an 8-bit machine):
+To compile `«flt-repo»/flt/eg/paranoia.c` using `gcc` (it is probably too big to run in an 8-bit system):

 ```
 	cd «flt-repo»/flt